ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The "ietf-incident" YANG module introduces an incident-centric architecture designed to overcome the structural silo of management systems that handle alarms and performance metrics separately at different network layers.
-Operators must ensure that the underlying management system feeding this model maintains continuous, real-time read access to diverse end to end network topology data spanning multiple layers.
+Operators need to ensure that the underlying management system feeding this model maintains continuous, real-time read access to diverse end to end network topology data spanning multiple layers.